Yustrich

 Dorival Knippel (September 28, 1917 – February 15, 1990), nicknamed Yustrich, was a Brazilian goalkeeper of the 1930s and 1940s.
 His nickname was a reference to fellow goalkeeper Juan Elías Yustrich, then of Boca Juniors, who he was said to resemble.

-From 1935 to 1944, he played for Flamengo, but became known at national level as a manager for Atlético Mineiro, Cruzeiro EC, Coritiba, Corinthians, Flamengo as well as FC Porto in Portugal.
+From 1935 to 1944, he played for Flamengo, but became known at national level as a manager for Atlético Mineiro, Cruzeiro, Coritiba, Corinthians, Flamengo as well as Porto in Portugal.
 Yustrich also coached Brazil in a single match in 1968.